 This may no longer be true.
 New research found that more young women, especially women between ages 18 and 39, are getting kidney stones than in the past.

 This could be because CT scans are more often being used to detect stones that might have been missed otherwise, the researchers suggest.

-But other causes—like diet and rising obesity rates—could be in play, says Jonathan Harper, M.D., a urologist who treats patients at University of Washington Medical Center and Northwest Hospital & Medical Center.
+But other causes—like diet and rising obesity rates—could be in play, says Jonathan Harper, M.D., a urologist who treats patients at University of Washington Medical Center's Montlake and Northwest campuses.